vk-cs/docs-public/docs/en/main/base/k8s/k8s-addons/k8s-backups/k8s-backups.md

 Since Velero saves its backups to S3 storage, it is necessary to create a bucket in S3 storage before installing the server into the cluster.

-Create a my-velero-backup bucket in the Object Storage service using the VK CS Panel.
+Create a my-velero-backup bucket in the Object Storage service using the VK Cloud Panel.

 ![](./assets/1635260240187-unnamed.png)